Skip to content

 A significant racial wealth gap exists in America, extending beyond income and household wealth to include savings balances.

-Data from the Business Insider shows that White households have the highest average savings, while Black and Hispanic households have significantly lower balances.
+Data from Business Insider shows that White households have the highest average savings, while Black and Hispanic households have significantly lower balances.

 On average, White individuals have $80,040 in savings, compared to $13,370 for Black individuals and $15,710 for Hispanic individuals.
 Other racial groups have an average savings balance of $45,810, which falls between these figures.